idosinchuk/teagile-auth-service/teagile-auth-service/README.md

-# teagile-zuul-service
-TEAgile Zuul Service for SopraSteria Hackaton
 # teagile-auth-service
-TEAgile Auth Service for SopraSteria Hackaton
+Auth Service for TEAgile project

 In the auth service, we need to: